wangshaoli777/matebook-14-OpenCore-Hackintosh/readme-en.md

 4.download cfgunlock.zip

-5.copy bootx64.efi from cfgunlock.zip to EFI/BOOT
+5.copy bootx64.efi from cfgunlock.zip to EFI/BOOT in your usb

 Restart and boot with this usb